Aims and scope

 As of 2021, all past and future articles published in IJO are provided open access by the Worldwide Dragonfly Association.
 Volumes 1 through 23 are available on this website, and volume 24 and forward are available from Wachholtz.

-The International Journal of Odonatology is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+From 2021, the International Journal of Odonatology is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.